THIS Gives Claude Skills a Massive Upgrade (It’s Easy!)

 01

-Use Case
+Use case

 Start with this video's job: Skills turn repeated knowledge work into reusable procedures, templates, and domain-specific standards.
-Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
+Treat "Use case" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:30, where the video says: “how to turn your skills into building blocks for bigger workflows.
 This is what I call skill systems so that each output feeds the next and actually drives a real business goal.
 So, let's get straight into it.”

 02

-Workflow
+Workflow pain

 03

-Agent Role
+Agent role

-Turn "Agent Role" into the reusable artifact for this lesson: A one-page business case for one agent workflow.
+Turn "Agent role" into the reusable artifact for this lesson: A one-page AI workflow decision memo with use case, leverage claim, risks, metric, and pilot plan.
 This is where watching becomes something you can inspect and reuse.

 04

-Use "Metric" as the application surface.
+Use "Adoption path" as the application surface.
 Decide whether the idea touches a browser flow, a local file, a model choice, a source document, a UI, or a review step.

 05